Quantitative disorder effects in low-dimensional spin systems

-We further point out that while the assumptions placed by our results on the spin system, disorder distribution and noised observable are different, and in many ways more restrictive, than those imposed by Aizenman--Wehr (see Section~\ref{sectioncommentsandopenproblems}), an advantage of our methods is that they apply also to systems which are not invariant under translations.
+We further point out that, while the assumptions placed by our results on the spin system, disorder distribution and noised observable are different, and in many ways more restrictive than those imposed by Aizenman--Wehr, an advantage of our methods is that they apply also to systems which are not invariant under translations (see also Section~\ref{sectioncommentsandopenproblems}).

 In spin systems satisfying suitable monotonicity properties, such as the random-field Ising model, the Aizenman--Wehr result allows to conclude that the disordered system possesses a unique Gibbs measure at all temperatures.
 Such a conclusion is false for general spin systems, but we provide a related conjecture pertaining to the possible general behavior (Section~\ref{sec.conj.uniq}).
-The conjecture extends the well-known belief that the two-dimensional Edwards-Anderson spin glass model possesses a unique ground-state pair (see, e.g.,~\cite{NS96Spa, NS00, NS01, ADN10} and the references therein).
+The conjecture extends the well-known belief that the two-dimensional Edwards-Anderson spin glass model possesses a unique ground-state pair (see, e.g.,~\cite{ADN10,NS00, NS96Spa, NS01} and the references therein).

 The rest of the paper is structured as follows: Section~\ref{sec:2d systems} presents the setup and results for general two-dimensional spin systems.
 The setup and results for spin systems with continuous symmetry are presented in Section~\ref{sec:continuous symmetry results}.
 Section~\ref{relatedresults} is devoted to an overview of related results.
 An outline of our proofs is given in Section~\ref{Secstratproof}.
 Section~\ref{section2not} collects preliminary properties of the spin systems that we study.
 The proofs of the results pertaining to general two-dimensional spin systems are presented in Section~\ref{sectionDSS} while the proofs pertaining to spin systems with continuous symmetry are presented in Section~\ref{SectionCSS}.
 Section~\ref{sectioncommentsandopenproblems} discusses additional points and highlights several open problems.